Scientists Discover New Form Of Water Ice Trapped In Diamonds

 Although Science Alert wrote that the inclusions offer the first proof that our planet may be hiding a substantial amount of water deep beneath its surface, the publication stressed that the study did not specify just how much water might exist, or how common the substance may be in those depths.

 Despite the few unanswered questions that popped up, the researchers were nonetheless excited by their discovery of water ice inclusions, especially since the International Mineralogical Association recognized ice-VII as a mineral, according to the Los Angeles Times.
-According to study lead author Oliver Tschauner, a geoscience professor at the University of Nevada-Las Vegas, the findings were completely accidental, as his team had originally sought to find an “unusual phase of carbon dioxide” within diamonds.
+According to study lead author Oliver Tschauner, a geoscience professor at the University of Nevada-Las Vegas, the findings were entirely accidental, as his team had originally sought to find an “unusual phase of carbon dioxide” within diamonds.

 “Water in diamonds is not unknown, but finding this very high pressure form of water ice intact, that was really fortuitous,” said Tschauner.